The fascinating journey through the history of security: Since when have insurance policies really existed?

 Swiss Re provides a detailed brochure on the development of the German insurance market.

-The German Historical Museum (DHM) highlights the introduction of health insurance for workers in 1883 as a significant step in social legislation.
+The German Historical Museum (DHM) highlights the introduction of health insurance for workers in 1883 as an important step in social legislation.

 The Federal Ministry of Finance offers insights into the history of German financial administration, which also includes the regulation of the insurance sector.